andrewwang247/radix-tree/README.md

 ### Performance Tests

-In the release build, assertions are disabled and we benchmark the performance of `std::set<std::string>` and `trie` under large inputs, i.e. `words.txt`.
+In the release build, assertions are disabled and we benchmark the performance of `std::set<std::string>` and `trie` under large inputs, i.e. `resources/words.txt`.
 The benchmark measures the time it takes for each data structure to complete:

 - Mass insertion of randomly assorted keys.
 - Determining the size of various prefix subsets.